SamiPerttu/fundsp/README.md

 ---

+The main property of a component in either system is that it is a processing node in a graph with a specific number of input and output connections, called its *arity*.
+Audio and control signals flow through input and output connections.

+Both systems operate on signals synchronously as an infinite stream.
+The stream can be rewound to the start at any time using the `reset` method.

-`AudioNode`s can be stack allocated for the most part.
-At the moment, block processing via `AudioNode::process` requires heap allocation.
+`AudioNode`s can be stack allocated for the most part, if only single sample processing is used.
+Block processing via `AudioNode::process` requires heap allocation.
 Some nodes may also use the heap for audio buffers and the like.

 The `allocate` method preallocates all needed memory.
 It should be called last before